Backward running

 Running backwards up a hill is not very dangerous.
 It will always be at a lower speed due to the enhanced difficulty, and if one trips there is less of a distance towards the ground and it is easier to absorb the impact with the arms and buttocks so that the head is not as likely to hit.

 Running backwards down a hill is more dangerous, and it is advised that someone learn how to drop into a backward roll before attempting it, to deal with any resulting tripping or loss of balance in the prone movement.
 Although the distance to the ground is greater running downhill backwards, the incline makes it much easier to perform rolls in downhill running, than when running level ground, so it can be done more instinctively.
 This applies to backward running and the backroll as it does to front running and the front roll.

+Another modality is walking backwards as an exercise, sometimes known as retro-walking.

+It is practised as gait training after lesions.

+Scientific literature is not certain if the benefits observed are due to the direction of the movement or the higher intensity and concentration.

+It also increases the risk for geriatric patients.

+In spite of this, it has become a social trend.